UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: Method

 \subsection{UrbanGraph Architecture}

-To effectively process the graph structures from our physics-informed representation, we designed a dynamic and heterogeneous architecture for UrbanGraph.
+To align neural computation with the encoded structural priors, we designed a dynamic and heterogeneous architecture for UrbanGraph.
 As illustrated in Figure~\ref{fig:architecture}, the overall architecture comprises four core components: Feature Encoders, a Spatial Graph Encoder, a Spatio-Temporal Evolution Module, and a Prediction Head.

 \textbf{Feature Encoders and Spatial Graph Encoder}.
-At each timestep t, we employ independent Multi-Layer Perceptrons (MLPs) to encode non-graph dynamic inputs.
-Graph-level global environmental features $\vu_t^{env}$ and periodic temporal features $\vu_t^{time}$ are projected into high-dimensional embedding vectors $\ve_t^{env}$ and $\ve_t^{time}$, respectively.
-For each graph $\gG_t$ in the input sequence, we utilize a three-layer RGCN to capture the spatial dependencies defined by the time-varying heterogeneous edges.
-This module outputs a spatially-informed representation vector $\vh_{v,t}^{RGCN}$ for each node $v$.
+At timestep $t$, MLP-encoded global environmental ($u_t^{env}$) and temporal ($u_t^{time}$) features are broadcast and concatenated with spatial node representations $h_{v,t}^{RGCN}$ extracted by a three-layer RGCN.
+This fusion enables the subsequent LSTM to contextualize global forcing within local topologies.
+Crucially, the RGCN functions as a physical operator approximator: by assigning dedicated weight matrices $W_r$ (Eq.~\ref{eq:2}) to specific relations (e.g., shading vs. convection), it disentangles complex dynamics into distinct physical sub-processes, structurally mitigating the over-smoothing issues typical of homogeneous GNNs.

 \textbf{Spatio-Temporal Evolution Module}.
 This module is responsible for fusing the spatial and global dynamic features and uses a Long Short-Term Memory (LSTM) network to model their temporal evolution.
+We specifically select LSTM over Attention mechanisms to align with the Markovian nature of physical transport processes (e.g., heat diffusion), where the future state evolves continuously from the immediate past.
+Furthermore, unlike coupled spatio-temporal operators (e.g., LRGCN), our architecture decouples spatial interaction from temporal evolution.
+By resolving the dynamic topology explicitly within the RGCN module, we provide the LSTM with a physics-consistent state representation, thereby reducing optimization complexity.

 At each prediction timestep t (from $t_1$ to $T_{pred}$), we concatenate the spatial representation of a node, $\vh_{v,t}^{RGCN}$, with the global environmental embedding, $\ve_t^{env}$, and the temporal embedding, $\ve_t^{time}$.
 The resulting concatenated vector is passed through a fusion MLP to generate the input feature for the LSTM layer, $\vx_{v,t}^{LSTM}$.
 This is expressed as:

 The sequence of fused features is then fed into an LSTM layer to model the temporal dynamics.
 To provide the model with an effective initial state, an MLP projects the spatial features from the initial graph, $\vh_{v,t_0}^{RGCN}$, to form the initial hidden state $\vh_0$.
 The initial cell state $\vc_0$ is initialized as a zero vector.
 This is expressed as: